 The most complex and difficult organizational changes typically start at the top, when business leaders choose (or are told) to make significant change happen in their organizations.
 I knew a senior business leader (let’s call him John) was told by the CEO to “fix” his organization’s higher than average turnover.
 That’s a big, hairy, and complex challenge.
 As John learned later, one of the hardest things for leaders is, to “fix” the organization, they may need to change the way they lead.

 It’s not that John wasn’t a good leader.
-Rather, his approach to leadership hadn’t evolved with the changing needs and challenges of his team.
+Rather, his approach to leading change hadn’t evolved with the changing needs and challenges of his team.
 To get his team to work differently, he needed to lead differently.